gahjs/core/README.md

 await gah.run('ng build');
 ```
 Please note that all commands are executed for the current working directory of NodeJS.
-So for adding dependencies you first have to navigate to that folder and execute the script there.
-(Not within the script but within your terminal!)
+So for adding dependencies you first have to navigate to that folder and execute the commands there.